kcdtexas/sponsor-prospectus/README.md

 ## KCD Texas 2026 Prospectus Details

 - Event date: May 15, 2026; the PDF linked above is the official sponsor prospectus for the event.
-- The document outlines available sponsorship tiers, benefits, and how to participate—use it as the single source of truth when planning your 2026 KCD Texas sponsorship.
+- The document outlines available sponsorship tiers, benefits, and how to participate.
+- Use it as the single source of truth when planning your 2026 KCD Texas sponsorship.

+## Questions?

+For any questions or additional information, contact `organizers-texas@kubernetescommunitydays.org`.